nimisha84/oauth-dotnet/README.md

 Note: This sample is used for understanding how oauth works

 - Configure the app tokens: Go to your app on developer.intuit.com and copy the OAuth Consumer Key and OAuth Consumer Token from the keys tab.
-Add these values to the app.properties file in our OauthSample folder.
+Add these values to the web.config file in our OauthSample folder.

 - Build and Run the code using Visual Studio